adobe/react-spectrum/specs/api/Link.md

 ## Packages
 - `@react-aria/link`
 - `@react-spectrum/link`

-## To Do
-[x] Should we match breadcrumbs and use children as the link, and just apply the spectrum class?
-[x] react-aria? maybe for role props for custom element types? could also use in button.
-[x] Can over background be combined with quiet? -yes [x] Is standard really emphasized?
-[x] Available in no underline and not blue but hover is darker and underlined [x] primary/secondary with isQuiet
-[x] isQuiet removes underline
-[x] Over background keeps the underline always? - no

 ## Example
     // If only text, then we will wrap in a span with the spectrum class.